Will Macy’s Build a Herald Square Skyscraper?

 Macy’s in trouble

-The marketplace is changing, and Macy fights for viability in a universe going online.
+The marketplace is changing, and Macy fights for viability in a universe settling online.

-Malls find that anchor tenants no longer warrant sweetheart deals because they attract so much traffic.
+Malls find that anchor tenants no longer warrant sweetheart deals because they no longer attract as much traffic.
 Many of Macy’s stores now underperform, and they say they are closing 125.

 Who knows what this means for Herald Square?
 A Macy’s glass skyscraper changes the external character of the store, but what about the traffic restricted area out front?

-How will the area’s laid back character react?
+How will the area’s touristy character react?
 How much more sunlight can Midtown sacrifice to glass soaring upward without impoverishing the streets?

 Although plans will be chewed and re-chewed between developers and the City, a skyscraper will be built if Macy’s needs it.
 And few, if any, alternatives exist.